-A Unity3D file is a file format used by the Unity game engine to save a scene, game object, or asset.
-The file extension > for Unity3D files is usually .unity or .unity3d.
-Unity3D files can contain a variety of information, such as 3D models, > textures, scripts, audio files, and more.
-These files can be opened and edited using the Unity editor, which allows > developers to create, modify, and test game content. > > Edit Unity3D file using Unity Editor
+A Unity3D is a file format used by Unity game engine to save a scene, game object, or asset.
+The file extension for Unity3D files is usually .unity or .unity3d.
+Unity3D files can contain variety of information e.g. 3D models, textures, scripts, audio files etc. These files can be opened and edited using Unity editor, which allows developers to create, modify, and test game content.

+Edit Unity3D file using Unity Editor

 The Unity editor is a graphical user interface that allows developers to create, modify, and test game content using Unity game engine.
 The Unity editor provides a range of tools and features for designing levels, creating game objects, writing scripts, and much more.